zanodor/TUD-A-STAR/src/site/notes/M/Mithra.md

-> The identification of Vrishâkapi with Orion at once furnishes us with a solution of this question.
+> The identification of [[V/Vrishâkapi\|Vrishâkapi]] with Orion at once furnishes us with a solution of this question.
 We have already seen that the dog is said to commence the new year in Rig. i.
 161. 13; and since Canis and Orion are close to each other, Orion may also be said to have commenced the year.
 The Devayâna, therefore, extended in those days from the heliacal to the acronycal rising of Orion; that is, when Orion rose with the sun, it was the vernal equinox, the beginning of the Devayâna, and six months after, when it rose at the beginning of night, it was the autumnal equinox, the end of the Devayâna.
 > —
-> Vrishâkapi és az Orion azonosítása azonnal megoldást ad erre a kérdésre.
+> [[V/Vrishâkapi\|Vrishâkapi]] és az Orion azonosítása azonnal megoldást ad erre a kérdésre.
 Már láttuk, hogy a Rig. i.
 161-ben a kutya az új év kezdetét jelenti.
 13; és mivel a Canis és az Orion közel vannak egymáshoz, az Orionról is elmondható, hogy ő indította el az évet.
-A Devayâna tehát azokban az időkben az Orion heliákális felkelésétől az akrónia felkeléséig tartott; vagyis amikor az Orion a Nappal együtt kelt fel, az volt a tavaszi napéjegyenlőség, a Devayâna kezdete, és hat hónappal később, amikor az éjszaka kezdetén kelt fel, az volt az őszi napéjegyenlőség, a Devayâna vége.
+A Devayâna \[Isten útja\] tehát azokban az időkben az Orion heliákális felkelésétől az akrónia felkeléséig tartott; vagyis amikor az Orion a Nappal együtt kelt fel, az volt a tavaszi napéjegyenlőség, a Devayâna kezdete, és hat hónappal később, amikor az éjszaka kezdetén kelt fel, az volt az őszi napéjegyenlőség, a Devayâna vége.

 </div></div>